fjnovais/fjnovais.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
-I'm Francisco, animal scientist with MSc and PhD in animal science and pastures at the University of São Paulo (USP).
+I'm Francisco, animal scientist, MSc. & PhD. in animal science and pastures at the University of São Paulo (USP).
 I have experience in animal breeding, genetics, and molecular biology.
 During my PhD, at the University of São Paulo, I focused on Multi-omics integration methods applied to meat tenderness in Nellore cattle.
 On my MSc. research, I committed on identify potential biomarkers associated with feed efficiency as well as to understand the molecular process that explains feed efficiency variation.

 Outside of my professional life I enjoy cooking, drawing and spending time with family.